git-town/git-town/website/src/commands/merge.md

 When using the
-[compress sync strategy](../preferences/sync-feature-strategy.md#compress), the merged branch will contain two commits: one commit per merged branch.
-This allows you to verify that the branches were correctly merged.
-Run [git town sync](sync.md) to compress these two commits.
+[compress sync strategy](../preferences/sync-feature-strategy.md#compress), the merged branch will contain two separate commits: one per merged branch.
+This makes it easy to verify that both branches were merged as expected.
+To consolidate these commits, run [git town sync](sync.md).

 ### --dry-run

-The `--dry-run` flag allows to test-drive this command.
+Use the `--dry-run` flag to test-drive this command.
 It prints the Git commands that would be run but doesn't execute them.

 ### --verbose / -v